 - Queries on Column Store tables with Multiple distinct clauses operate in Batch mode.

 - Queries running under DOP=1 or with a serial plan also execute in Batch Mode.

-- Last, Cardinality Estimation improvements come with compatibility level 120, but for those of you running at a lower Compatibility level (that is 100, or 110), the move to compatibility level 130 also brings these improvements, and these can also benefit the query performance of your applications.
+- Last, Cardinality Estimation improvements are actually coming with compatibility level 120, but for those of you running at a lower Compatibility level (i.e. 100, or 110), the move to compatibility level 130 will also bring these improvements, and these can also benefit the query performance of your applications.